brianom95/brianom95.github.io/_posts/2014-10-25-backpacking-ca.md

 #### Puerto Viejo

 Puerto Viejo is a laid-back town known for reggae and Afro-Caribbean culture.
 It's just above Panama, surrounded by palm lined beaches and national parks.
-The term Banana Republic first applied to Honduras, whose lands were run by the United Fruit Company of America.
+The term Banana Republic first applied to Honduras, whose lands were run by the American United Fruit Company (now Chiquita).
 That companies second biggest exploit was here, and the current population are the descendents of immigrants that worked on banana plantations and railroads.
 Mainly Jamaicans, who survived the mosquitos better than most.

 The abundance of wildlife is definitely what makes Costa Rica special.
 Walking from the town we saw green poison frogs, hundreds of spider monkeys, and several sloths.
 We explored Talamanca Viewpoint on the way to Cocles Beach, which has great swimming and bars.
 Back in town we tried pizza rolls that an Italian man assured were authentically Italian, ate yet another pizza, enjoyed the fun hostel, sang some terrible karaoke, and played darts equally badly.